 Do not misunderstand in thinking that I am alluding that such a cycle has gone on for hundreds of thousands of years, or anything close to it, but what I am postulating is that other cultures existed before 12,000 years ago, and God began anew with humans in Genesis.
 I concede that past population and human achievements are not comparable to our world-age on this planet, since the days of Adam and Eve, but clearly the Lord walked among the former “sons of God,” and they had their own laws to keep and punishments for rebellions.

 Believing that the world was created in six days almost six thousand years ago is the right of the Bible reader, because God certainly worded it to appear that way with a quick read.
 Believing this has little to do with one’s personal relationship with God or spiritual salvation, and personally I could not care less how ancient the world truly is.
 I would rather focus upon prophecies of things soon to come.
 Certainly there are plenty of facts of world history originating from the time and region of Adam and Eve to forego knowledge of the cultural crumbs left on the table.
 But having written that, the Great Mystery of God cannot be fully fathomed without considering a much older world.

-These assertions, correlations, and speculations have been given to challenge minds to consider Scriptures anew, as an introduction to New Genesis Theory.
-In the NGT article, we will cover the Genesis creation line-upon-line and precept-upon-precept, with empirical evidence and facts relevant to the period to support the theory of a 6,000-year southern Mesopotamian restoration: a paradise that God made over time for Adam and Eve to tend and keep.
+These assertions, correlations, and speculations have been given to challenge secular and religious minds to consider Scriptures anew, as an introduction to New Genesis Theory.
+In the NGT article, we will cover Genesis’ six creation days line-upon-line and precept-upon-precept, with empirical evidences and facts that correlate with 6,000 years of southern Mesopotamian restoration: a paradise that God made over time for Adam and Eve to tend and keep.